KDE/kde-builder/doc/getting-started/kde-projects-and-selection.md

     software to work.
 Some of these libraries are not considered part of KDE itself due to their generic nature, but are still essential to the KDE Platform.
-These libraries are collected under a `kf6-support` module grouping but are not considered part of the "Frameworks" libraries.
+These libraries are collected under a `kf6-support` project grouping but are not considered part of the "Frameworks" libraries.

 3. On top of these essential libraries come the [KDE